 Core Recommendation: when to take modified citrus pectin

 Consistency matters: set one or two daily slots that fit your routine and track how you feel.
+For background on what modified citrus pectin is and how it works, see our complete guide.
 Use the product name once as needed: modified citrus pectin performs best with steady habits.

 Daily timing at a glance